TycheSoftwares/woocommerce-delivery-notes/woocommerce-delivery-notes/readme.txt

 == Changelog ==

+= 4.6.4 (21.07.2021) =
+* Fix :- After updating to v4.6.3 , fatal error was coming in some sites where the invoice template has been customized by copying print-content.php file in the theme folder.
+This is fixed now.

 = 4.6.3 (19.07.2021) =
 * Fix :- Fixed the errors coming with PHP 8.
 * Fix :- Shipping address was not printed in invoice when the order is created manually.
 This is fixed now.